 Notice the 60-minute chart above.
 The market appears to be in a downtrend after it completed a failure swing.

 Now take a look at the 4-hour chart.
 We can clearly see that that only the wave is down but the trend is still up.

 The point is, if we just looked at the 60-minute chart we probably would have sold at the point where the market would recommence its uptrend.

 As you can see, this poses a problem.

 Trades sometimes get confused when they look at the 4-hour timeframe, see that a sell signal, then they hop on the 1-hour and see price slowly moving up.

-Let’s take a look at an another example of the same currency pair but in different time frames.
-This time we will look at the EURUSD paid in a Monthly, Weekly and Daily time frame.
+Let’s take a look at another example of the same currency pair but in different time frames.
+This time we will look at the EURUSD pair in a Monthly, Weekly and Daily time frame.

 So what are you supposed to do in these situations?

 The easiest thing to do would be to flip a coin to decide whether you should buy or sell…

 But we are not about the easy solutions here.
 We want you to make the REAL money!